KMKomer/case-study-optimaization-of-ER-waiting-time/README.md

 ### by doing the EDA we will be allowed to take a close look at the data and measure relationships between variables affecting the waiting time and patient satisfaction in the hospitals

+we can see by the graph down here the relationship between date and waiting times

+Also here we can see the frequency of visits per week day

+Here we see the total waiting time per month

+The most visited Hours during the day and variance months